 A national style is an enforced set of references looked at in isolation.
 But look closer and you see that they all refer beyond the ‘nation’.
 The isolation is performatively enforced by curriculums.

 There is a certain sort of ‘high brow’ attitude which is basically a pile of references on which someone plants a flag, not to say this is what is good, but to say ‘this is what I like, and it is liked by other great people.’

-So much of art criticism, defense of works and deliniation of the great is about ‘is it okay for me, being who I am, who I want to be, enjoy this thing which those unlike me enjoy?’ is it okay to like this?
+So much of art criticism, defence of works and delineation of the great is about ‘is it okay for me, being who I am, who I want to be, enjoy this thing which those unlike me enjoy?’ is it okay to like this?
 Even though people say it isn’t for my class, my sort, to enjoy?